Akatmks/Akatsumekusa-Aegisub-Scripts/README.md

 *License Information*
 – *LuaJIT-Request is copyrighted to Lucien Greathouse and is licensed under zlib License.
 It is adapted to Aegisub environment with minimum modifications.*
+– *libcurl is copyrighted to Daniel Stenberg and many contributors and is licensed under the curl license.
+It is adapted to Aegisub environment without modifications.*

 ## StackTracePlus